jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 205Q Return of candidate's election expenses to be sent by Chief Electoral Officer to Electoral Commission
 [Repealed]

-### 205R Return of candidate's election expenses to be publicly available
+### 205R Return of candidate’s election expenses to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, every return filed under section 205K.
-(2) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return filed under section 205K.
+During the public inspection period, the Electoral Commission must ensure that every return filed under section 205K is publicly available (free of charge) on the Electoral Commission’s internet site.
-(3) The Electoral Commission may make inspection under subsection (2) subject to the payment of any charges that may be made under the Official Information Act 1982.

 ### 205S Unlawful use of public money not validated
 Nothing in this subpart validates any use of public money that would otherwise be unlawful.